ericayen/erica-yen-capstone/README.md

-# Project Title

-Express-o
+# Express-o

-The title is a play on the word _espresso_, which is commonly mispronounced as _ex-press-o_, and embodies what I hope this app will acheive: an _express_ path into the coffee world.
+The title is a play on the word _espresso_, which is commonly mispronounced as _ex-press-o_, and embodies what I hope this app will acheive: an _express_ path into the world of coffee.

 ## Overview